Mexico opens anti-monopoly probe amid oxygen price rise

 Mexico's anti-monopoly commission says it is looking into possible price-fixing or monopolistic practices in the market for medical oxygen, after pharmacies reported a spike in prices and difficulties in getting tanks and refills

-Prices for oxygen tanks in Mexico have reportedly tripled since the pandemic hit Mexico in March.
+Prices for oxygen tanks in Mexico have reportedly tripled since the pandemic hit Mexico in March, and Mexico continues to post record levels of infection.
+On Thursday, the Health Department said there were 8,438 newly confirmed cases for the previous 24 hours, bringing the country's case total to 370,712.
+Confirmed deaths rose by 718 to 41,908.

 “Starting in March, it began to get scarce because there was a huge amount of demand.
 What little we could get hold of went up by 200%” in price, said Juvenal Becerra, whose UNEFARM association represents about 5,600 pharmacies in Mexico.